Fermentation: Lactate

 It occurs in the muscles of animals when they need energy faster than the blood can supply oxygen.
+(In mammals, lactate can be transformed by the liver back into glucose using the Cori cycle.)
 It also occurs in some kinds of bacteria (such as lactobacilli) and some fungi.
 It is the type of bacteria that convert lactose into lactic acid in yogurt, giving it its sour taste.
 These lactic acid bacteria can carry out either homolactic fermentation, where the end-product is mostly lactic acid, or heterolactic fermentation, where some lactate is further metabolized to ethanol and carbon dioxide (via the phosphoketolase pathway), acetate, or other metabolic products, e.g.: